-9. Nail pits
+9. Nail Pits

 In this condition, small pinpoint indentations are found in the nail bed of the infants and young children.
 It is a pretty common occurrence.

-Moreover, nail disorders can also be a sign of underlying disease in children such as psoriasis, autoimmune diseases, or connective tissue disorders.
+In some rare cases, nail disorders can also be a sign of underlying disease in children such as psoriasis, autoimmune diseases, or connective tissue disorders.
 Hence, if you ever have a doubt about your child’s nails, you must immediately see a pediatrician or a pediatric dermatologist to rule out the possibility of any serious issues.

 5 common nail problems are psoriasis, brittle nails, onycholysis, paronychia, and onychomycosis.
 These may not be that common in children.